scokobro/professional-identity/profIdent-draft1.md

 <!--  and I hope these two different tasks [change law, organise] could protect the independence of the press. -->

-This paper reviews Japan's 'system of journalism' and the media structures that Kaye identifies as having a detrimental influence on journalistic autonomy, and the difficulties which tend to discourage or stand in the way of any professional-level organisation.
+He identifies two particular tasks for those concerned with freedom of the press in Japan: legal reform and 'organisation'.
+This paper focusses on 'organisation' and reviews Japan's 'system of journalism' and the media structures that Kaye identifies as having a detrimental influence on journalistic autonomy, and the difficulties which tend to block or discourage professional-level organisation.

 Japan must be understood as a (in this case genuine) special case: The mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English in the UK, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.[^brasil] The seven _zenkokushi_ (newspapers with national daily reach[^zenkoku]) employ just under 20,000 staff, about half of these in editorial roles[^meti].
-Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's 52 million households.[^hhs] Add to this the influence of the main news agencies, Kyōdo Tsūshin and Jiji Tsūshin, who supply news to newspapers, and radio and television broadcasters[@JMH:2015, 59] (CITATION!
+Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's 52 million households.[^hhs] Add to this the influence of the main news agencies, Kyodo News ([Kyōdo Tsūshin-sha](http://www.kyodonews.jp/english/)) and Jiji Press ([Jiji Tsūshin](http://jen.jiji.com/)), who supply news to newspapers, and radio and television broadcasters[@JMH:2015, 59] (CITATION!
 RAUSCH? [@Rausch:2012]), it can be seen that there is little scope for alternative and 'left-field' voices.[^fail] Kyodo claim over 170[^kyod] national outlets as clients, Jiji another 140[^jiji].

 [^meti]: [METI Special Service Business Report 2015](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html)